prudentbird/react-serve/packages/react-serve-js/README.md

 **Props:**

-- `use: MiddlewareFunction` - The middleware function to execute
+- `use: MiddlewareFunction | MiddlewareFunction[]` - The middleware function or array of middleware functions to execute

 **Example:**